 |IFRS 6||Exploration for and Evaluation of Mineral Assets|

 |IFRS 8||Operating Segments|

 |IFRS 11||Joint Arrangements|

 |IFRS 14||Regulatory Deferral Accounts|

 Proposed Roadmap for IFRS in India

-1. Companies which are part of BSE – Sensex 30 and NSE – Nifty 50;
+1. Companies that are part of BSE – Sensex 30 and NSE – Nifty 50;

-2. Companies who are raising capital from outside (whose share listed outside India) India;
+2. Companies who are raising capital from outside (whose shares are listed outside India) India;

 3. Companies having a net worth of more than Rs.
 1,000 crores

 Phase II (opening balance sheet as of 1 April 2013)*:-